MrRushy/carcomparisontool/README.md

 # Car Purchase Comparison Tool

-A Java console application that helps users compare vehicle ownership costs using factors such as purchase price, depreciation, sales tax, financing cost, and insurance.
-Originally developed as a Data Structures final project, the application demonstrates how core data structures can be applied to a practical cost-comparison problem.
+A **solo Java console application** for comparing vehicle ownership costs using factors such as purchase price, depreciation, sales tax, financing cost, and insurance.
+Originally developed in a **Data Structures course**, this tool demonstrates how core data structures and algorithms can be applied to a practical cost-comparison problem.

+## Overview

+Buying a car involves more than just comparing sticker prices.
+This application helps users evaluate and compare vehicles based on estimated ownership cost, making it easier to see how financing, taxes, depreciation, and insurance affect the total cost of ownership.

 ## Key Features